HigherOrderCO/hvm-64/README.md

 // A closed net
 struct Net {
   root: Ptr,       // a free wire
-  rdex: Vec<Redex> // a vector of redexes
+  redexes: Vec<Redex> // a vector of redexes
   heap: Vec<Node>  // a vector of nodes
 }
 ```